 Only turn on your sprinkler or irrigation system when your turf really needs it--and never do it every day.
 Shoot for 2-3 times a week and make sure the water soaks into the soil at least 6 inches deep.
 The key is to supplement rainfall and encourage deep rooting.

 What time of day is best for irrigating?

 Turn on the sprinkler for any 30-minute slot during the hours of 5 AM to 9 AM.
-Doing it any earlier won't give it a chance to dry, and that can mean fungus.
+Doing it any earlier won't give it a chance to dry, which can mean fungus.
 Watering any later puts your sprinkler in direct competition with the sun, leading to moisture loss.

 Do all grasses require the same amount of water?

-No. Some grasses can do just fine during a drought while others need additional watering.
-Cool-season grasses tend to require more moisture than warm-season grass during the dog days of summer.
+No. Some grasses can do fine during a drought while others need additional watering.
+Cool-season grasses require more moisture than warm-season grass during the dog days of summer.
 For example, Bermudagrass can handle dry periods but Fine Fescues cannot.